Lorie L. Sigmon

 Associate Professor

-I have dedicated much of my professional career to leading interprofessional collaborative teams in practice and integrating interprofessional education competencies into course design and student experiential learning experiences.
-My career as an advocate for collaborative teams and education began as a member of an interprofessional collaborative education team teaching nursing and medical students the importance of collaborative practice in improving patient quality, safety, and outcomes.
-I enhanced my experience by educating students, faculty, and community partners on these teams' impact on achieving the Quintuple Aim's goals.
-My recent work as a nurse scientist has complimented my healthcare leadership and interprofessional collaborative team development training, highlighting these concepts to address population health outcomes, improving healthcare quality, safety, and costs.
+Dr. Lorie Sigmon has dedicated her professional career to leading interprofessional collaborative teams and integrating interprofessional education competencies into course design and student experiential learning.
+Her advocacy began as a member of an interprofessional team teaching nursing and medical students the importance of collaborative practice in improving patient quality, safety, and outcomes.
+She has educated students, faculty, and community partners on the impact of teams in achieving the Quintuple Aim's goals.
+Her work as a nurse scientist has complemented her healthcare leadership training, emphasizing these concepts to address population health outcomes while improving healthcare quality, safety, and costs.

-My expertise developed through several key roles, including faculty fellowships with REACH Teachers Quality Academy and Center for Creative Leadership's Change Leadership Medical Education program.
-I served on NC Area Health Education Centers team at UVA's Train Interprofessional Faculty Development Program and led UNCW's Interprofessional Collaborative Team initiative.
-Honors include recognition among North Carolina's Great 100 Nurses, Discere Aude Award for student mentoring, and inducted as a fellow to the National Academies of Practice.
+Her expertise developed through key roles, including faculty fellowships with REACH Teachers Quality Academy and the Center for Creative Leadership: Change in Medical Education program.
+She served on the NC Area Health Education Centers team at UVA's Train the Trainer Interprofessional Faculty Development Program and led UNCW's Interprofessional Collaborative Team initiative.
+Her honors include recognition among North Carolina's Great 100 Nurses, the Discere Aude Award for student mentoring, and induction as a fellow to the National Academies of Practice.

-I have presented and published regionally, nationally, and internationally to students, faculty, healthcare providers, and community partners on research findings related to patient perceptions of teamwork and health outcomes of patients with diabetic foot ulceration.
-My research team is developing curricula integrating IPEC concepts in an academic-community partnership to increase healthcare access for vulnerable and medically underserved populations."
+Dr. Sigmon has presented and published regionally, nationally, and internationally on research findings related to patient perceptions of teamwork and health outcomes of patients with diabetic foot ulceration.
+Her research team is developing curricula integrating IPEC concepts in an academic-community partnership to increase healthcare access for vulnerable and medically underserved populations.
+This work demonstrates her continued commitment to advancing interprofessional collaborative practice and education in healthcare settings.

 Education